 Other Random Notes

-- I supervise the LiveMove transportation and livability student group (an incredible group, so join in!)
+I supervise the LiveMove transportation and livability student group (an incredible group!)